President / Co-Founder

 He is a tech genius with a sense of humour.

-Viviana is a front line worker at the Craiglee Nursing Home.
+Viviana is a front line worker at a retirement home.
 She is a Program Manager caring for staff and residents.
 She has a Social Service Diploma from Herzing College.
 She was a Recreationist for 8 years before moving into Program Management.
 In that role, she started an Art Program that raised funds for the Residence Council and that is used as a model for homes in Scarborough.
 Viviana, wife to Andrei Sr., Mom to Andrei and Jacklyn, and best of all is Grandma (Buni) to Wes and Melody.
 In her free time, she is an artist.